Tax Liability Changes Coming April 2026 – Is Your Umbrella Supply Chain Ready?

 In June 2023, the UK government launched a consultation aimed at tackling non-compliance in the umbrella company market.
 Since then, the current administration has continued to drive this initiative forward, reinforcing its commitment to addressing unethical payment practices in the temporary workforce sector.

-Over the past two years, key stakeholders—including recruitment agencies, the FCSA, and independent contractor experts—have collaborated with HMRC and the Treasury to shape policy proposals.
-Now, we’re approaching a pivotal moment: draft legislation is expected to be published by mid-July.
+Over the past two years, key stakeholders – including recruitment agencies, the FCSA, and independent contractor experts – have collaborated with HMRC and the Treasury to shape policy proposals.
+Leading to a pivotal moment, lawmakers plan to publish draft legislation by mid-July.

 What We Know So Far